 Artists in order of appearance: Beat Connection, James Murphy, Beirut, Little Dragon, James Murphy again

-Mad confusion was the first to greet me as I wandered into a sea of half-dressed, face-painted, inebriated, happy people.
-It was a small ordeal to locate Reed Juenger among those faces but I did eventually, with relief.
+Mad confusion greeted me as I wandered into a sea of half-dressed, face-painted, inebriated, happy people.
+It was an ordeal to locate Reed Juenger among those faces but I did eventually, with relief.
 He led me to the back of the dance tent (the Banana Shack) where an exclusive, magical wristband allowed me through guarded gates.
 Having never previously been to Sasquatch or a music festival of any kind, I had no idea what this tent was going to look like.
 Let me tell you, it was huge.
-Well, you can see it or maybe you’ve been there, so you know.
 Had I not previously slain my nerves, praise Jesus (not kidding) then my knees might’ve given out at that point and there were several moments after that in which I could’ve slumped into a pile on the floor.
 I’m told it’s rare at a festival to have 35 minutes to set up and sound check but we did.
 Before long, they finished the sound check, ran off stage and promptly ran back on again to begin the set.
 I thought maybe I was going to get to check the mic I was sharing with Tom Eddy (who’s much louder than me) but alas, time was up.
 I never saw the crowd filter in so I took a peek through the curtains covering the side stage to investigate.
 Eesh.
 However, the only thing that welled up in my little heart was pride for the guys.
 They’d earned this and were living a dream.

 After Beat Connection, I stayed to catch the next performance.
 I remember nearly tripping over a guitar backstage and looking at the red tape on it which read ‘Tycho’.
 I nerded out to myself a little bit.
 I’ve been a fan of Scott Hansen’s design work longer than his band but I do love the music.
 Their performance was simultaneously serene and energetic, very tight, and just impressive.
 The sound in that tent was gorgeous and I was told the best on site because of the protection from wind.
 During the Tycho set, I went to a platform just in front of the sound booth with Aaron and Megan to watch.
 There, I met a man whose name I can’t remember for the life of me but I found out he was friends with Scott.
 He offered to introduce me afterward.
 Naturally, I was down for that and he led us to the backstage gates.
 The three of us slipped through but our new friend couldn’t with his pass.
 It was hilarious but slightly terrifying because we had to go and meet the guy ourselves and look like goofs.
 But if you want to meet someone badly enough, you get over it.
 Scott was sweet.
 I mentioned that I had met his friend and performed right before him.
 He complimented me and talked with Aaron about the Sasquatch poster show which he (Aaron) had run with Ellis this year.
 Lesson: people are people and almost always awesome.